AeFinderProject/aefinder-docs/docs/developing.md

 In the above example, the `await _blockBlockChainService.ViewContractAsync<T>(string chainId, string contractAddress, string contractMethodName, IMessage parameter)` method can be used to successfully call the contract and return a result of the corresponding type.

 ### Logging
 AeFinder provides a log interface.
-Developers can record necessary logs in the AeFinder App and view log information according to the log level through the AeFinder App developer background.
+Developers can record necessary logs in the AeIndexer and view log information according to the log level through the AeIndexer developer background.

 #### Using the log interface
 In BlockProcessor, TransactionProcessor, and LogEventProcessor, you can directly use the base class Logger to record logs.